Propiska in the Soviet Union: Russian Empire

+Soviet Union

+Passports were abolished after the October Revolution and the free movement of people through the country was established.
+The 1930 edition of the Small Soviet Encyclopedia even described passports as a tool of control used by the former Tsarist police state.
+In December 1932, the Central Executive Committee and Sovnarkom, then under the leadership of Joseph Stalin, issued a decree that re-established a unified internal passport.

-After the reintroduction of the passport system in the Soviet Union in the 1930s, the noun propiska was also associated with the result of residential registration.
-In common speech, the stamp in the passport into which the residential address was written was also called "propiska".
+The noun propiska became associated with the result of residential registration.
 Permanent propiska ("постоя́нная пропи́ска") confirmed the housing rights of its owner.
 Temporary propiska ("вре́менная пропи́ска") could be provided alongside a permanent one when a resident had to live outside the permanent residence for a long period of time.
 As an example, students and workers leaving to study or work in other cities received temporary propiskas at their dorms, apartments, or hostels.

+The decision to restrict internal migration was made against the backdrop of the massive social flux that originated from Stalin's far-reaching collectivization and industrialization efforts.
+Millions of people circulated through the country, for example to receive training or take on new jobs, but also to flee the threat of being repressed as a supposed kulak.
+In this explosive context, the regime hoped that the propiska system (and other mechanisms such as "labour books" that monitored work ethic) would restore a degree of order.

+Even more importantly, the government aimed to stop the peasants from massively flooding to the towns in search of food as a result of the 1930-1933 famine.
+R. W. Davies and Stephen G. Wheatcroft note that the propiska was effective in this regard: "The growth of the urban population ceased, and was partly reversed, only as a result of restrictions on movement and the introduction of an internal passport system."

-When reintroduced in the 1930s, the passport system in the USSR was similar to that of the Russian Empire where passports were required mainly in the largest cities and in the territories adjacent to the country's external borders.
+The newly reintroduced Soviet passport system was similar to that of the Russian Empire where passports were required mainly in the largest cities and in the territories adjacent to the country's external borders.
 Officers and soldiers always had special identity documents, while peasants could obtain internal passports only by a special application.
 In the USSR, the term residential permit (Вид на жи́тельство) was used as a synonym for temporary propiska, particularly with regard to foreign nationals.
 By the end of the 1980s, when emigrants from the USSR could return, those who had lost Soviet citizenship could also apply for an identity document with this title.

 The "passportization" of the citizen of the USSR reached its all-encompassing scope only in the 1970s: the right (and obligation) of every adult (from 16) to have a passport promoted the propiska as the primary lever of the regulation of migration.
 On the other hand, the propiska underlined the mechanism of the constitutional obligation of the state to provide everyone a dwelling: no one could be stripped of the propiska at one location without substitution with another permanent propiska location, even amidst the then-rarely-granted right to emigrate.